DataFire/Integrations/integrations/generated/vocadb/README.md

   * tagId `array`: Filter by tag Id (optional).
 This filter can be specified multiple times.
   * artistId `array`: Filter by song artist (optional).
   * childVoicebanks `boolean`: Include child voicebanks, if the artist being filtered by has any.
+  * artistGrouping `string` (values: And, Or): Logical grouping for artists.
   * rating `string` (values: Nothing, Dislike, Like, Favorite): Filter songs by given rating (optional).
   * songListId `integer`: Filter songs by song list (optional).
   * groupByRating `boolean`: Group results by rating so that highest rated are first.
-  * pvServices `string` (values: Nothing, NicoNicoDouga, Youtube, SoundCloud, Vimeo, Piapro, Bilibili, File, LocalFile, Creofuga): Filter by one or more PV services (separated by commas).
+  * pvServices `string` (values: Nothing, NicoNicoDouga, Youtube, SoundCloud, Vimeo, Piapro, Bilibili, File, LocalFile, Creofuga, Bandcamp): Filter by one or more PV services (separated by commas).
 The song will pass the filter if it has a PV for any of the matched services.
   * advancedFilters `array`: List of advanced filters (optional).
   * start `integer`: First item to be retrieved (optional, defaults to 0).
   * maxResults `integer`: Maximum number of results to be loaded (optional, defaults to 10, maximum of 50).